YARC-Official/docs/src/content/docs/play-modes/index.md

 Pro drums use the same four-lane highway as regular 4 Lane drums, but with distinct note shapes to distinguish between pads and cymbals for the 2nd, 3rd and 4th lanes.
 In Pro Drums mode, the pad and cymbal of a color are *not* interchangable - a pad note requires a pad hit; a cymbal note requires a cymbal hit.

 ## Elite
-Designed for play with a typical midi e-drum kit, elite drum support is planned for YARG version 0.14.0.
+Designed for play with a typical midi e-drum kit, elite drum support is planned for a future YARG release.
 Planned features include:
 - Seven or eight lanes, for a Snare, three Toms, a Hi-hat, a Ride cymbal, and one or two Crash cymbals, plus bass kicks.
 - Lane reordering, so the highway can reflect your kit's arrangement.